barringtb-hash/Consulting-PM-Tool/README.md

 - Lint locally before committing: `npm run lint`.
 - Run tests and builds from `/pmo` when available: `npm run test` and `npm run build`.
 - Follow contribution etiquette and additional workspace guidance in `pmo/AGENT.md`.

+For fast onboarding tips, see `Docs/ai-coding-notes.md`, which summarizes key entry points, required env vars, and common commands for both apps.

 For architecture, data model, and feature scope details, refer to the linked product requirements and implementation codex in the `Docs` directory.